 - The Jennifer Smolos "Glad You Could Make It" Award (In honor of Victoria Horne Oakie)

-- Completed applications (including the one to two page critical review) must be submitted via the online Application Form no later than Tuesday, November 19, 2019.
+- Completed applications (including the one page critical review) must be submitted via the online Application Form no later than Tuesday, May 11, 2021.

 Jack Oakie came to Hollywood in 1927.
 His career by that time already included vaudeville, Broadway musicals and appearances in New York films.
 In Hollywood, he made 87 pictures, mostly comedies or musical comedies, over which period he perfected his trademark comic triple-take.
 His career included such films as "Once in a Lifetime," "Million Dollar Legs" and "It Happened Tomorrow."
 Oakie received an Academy Award nomination in the supporting role category for his satirical portrait of a Mussolini-like head of state in 1940's "The Great Dictator."
 Victoria Horne Oakie was an American character-actress, appearing in 49 films (uncredited in 25 of these) during the 1940s and 1950s.
 Some of the films in which she appeared included Blue Skies (1946), Forever Amber (1947, uncredited), The Ghost and Mrs. Muir (1947), Abbott and Costello Meet the Killer, Boris Karloff (1949), and Harvey (1950).
 Jack Oakie died in 1978 and his wife, Victoria Horne, died in 2003.

 A critical analysis is an examination of a work of art—in this case, a movie—to see what is good about that work of art and what is not so good.
 The writer need not tell everything about the movie.
 In fact, the biggest mistake is to retell the story.
 DO NOT RETELL THE STORY.
 Assume that your reader has either seen the movie or will choose whether or not to see it, depending on what you write.